 It is not easy to grasp the idea of a kingdom if you have been brought up in a democracy, even a constitutional monarchy.
 A military organisation gets across part of the idea, but your weapons are spiritual not physical, and you obey because you give your trust and allegiance to your commander, who performed the greatest act of military valour – he gave his life for his brothers – yet came back to life and defeated even death.
 He is invincible.
 One day his kingdom will topple all others and Satan will be cast down, but until then we are Christ’s rebels against a system that is running the world in rebellion against Christ, and we must be willing to suffer as he did.

-Practical preaching.
-Public preaching should be done by an apostle or evangelist who is a good orator.
-(In the list of ministries in Ephesians 4:11, evangelists are not necessarily orators, but might simply be good at striking up conversations and informing people of the gospel.)
-Avoid the word ‘sin’ (or ‘sinner’) and ‘repent’, which are religious turnoffs to secular people today; the three preceding paragraphs gave the gospel without using these words.
+Avoid the word ‘sin’ (or ‘sinner’) and ‘repent’, which are religious turnoffs to secular people today; the preceding paragraphs gave the gospel without using these words.
 It is better not to make an emotionally charged ‘altar call’ about a decision that is more important even than marriage; offer to talk afterwards to people who want to know more, have some carefully chosen believers present to do the same, and take it from there.
 If you are more a teacher than a preacher then you can hire a hall and advertise a talk, What the Bible really says (or What does the Bible really say?).
 You can add a subtitle like Past, Present, Future or Identity, Purpose, Destiny.
 Many summaries of the Bible are short enough for an evening talk.
 Use the local methods of publicity that are the most effective.
 You must be able to answer questions convincingly afterwards.
-Think ahead how to deal with provocateurs who, for instance, would move the definition of sin away from that in the Bible.
+Think ahead how to deal with provocateurs who would, for instance, move the definition of sin away from that in the Bible.
 (You could have relevant verses at hand and say that people can google these for themselves; have two people engage each questioner, to assist each other and to act as witnesses to all conversations.)
 If somebody concedes that they are a sinner but argues that there is no God to judge them, respond that you know the Judge personally but that He refrains from interacting with people who want nothing to do with him.
-Powerful arguments for God’s existence include why humans have a conscience, why we find the world beautiful, and why there should be anything at all, but Romans 1:20 is clear that people are ultimately in denial rather than ignorance, and at that point logic is futile.
-It is a mercy that God does not routinely show himself, because sinners would be unable to bear the holiness of his presence without Christ in between.
+Powerful arguments for God’s existence include why humans have a conscience, why we find the world beautiful and why there should be anything at all, but Romans 1:20 is clear that people are ultimately in denial rather than ignorance and at that point logic is futile.
+It is a mercy that God does not routinely show himself, because sinners would not be able to bear the holiness of his presence without Christ in between.

+Men’s evangelism.
 Whatever is the most popular sport in your country, you can implement the following idea with a landlord of a sports bar when a big match is on.
-Leaflet the town saying that one drink and a meal up to a certain sum per head are available on the house (you can hand out vouchers at the entrance), and say that a brief evangelistic event will follow the match, or take place during an interval.
+Leaflet the town saying that one drink and a meal up to a certain sum per head are available on the house (you can hand out vouchers at the entrance), and say that a brief evangelistic event will follow the match, or be held during an interval.
+In England, about one-third of Premier League football clubs were founded by churches in the 19th century; you can show a clip from Peter Lupson’s DVD Thank God for Football detailing this fact, or summarise his book of the same name.
 (Football is called soccer in the USA, deriving from its full name of Association Football in order to distinguish it from American Football; the most popular game in the USA is baseball.)
-In England, about one-third of Premier League football clubs were founded by churches in the 19th century; you can show a clip from Peter Lupson’s DVD Thank God for Football which details this fact, or summarise his book of the same name.
-Pay the landlord 50% more than the usual price of the food and drink, as an incentive; he can serve further food and drink at customers’ expense as usual.
+Pay the landlord 50% more than the usual price of the food and drink as an incentive; he can serve further food and drink at customers’ expense as usual.
 Let anybody who leaves after eating, but before the event, walk out without objection.
 Give the talk in the largest part of the bar.
-Events of this type attract men; 93% of fathers who are in a nuclear family will bring their family into the church if they are converted, but only 17% of women – so targeting men will bring more women and children into the church too (statistics from Christian Vision for Men, UK).
-Men will be attracted by the preaching that Jesus was a joiner (tekton, often translated as ‘carpenter’) who carried out the archetypal act of male heroism by giving his life for his brothers.
+Events of this type attract men; 93% of fathers who are in a nuclear family will bring their family into the church if they are converted, but only 17% of women – so that targeting men will bring more women and children into the church too (statistics from Christian Vision for Men, UK).
+Men will be attracted by the preaching that Jesus was a joiner (tekton, often translated as ‘carpenter’) who performed the archetypal act of male heroism: he gave his life for his brothers.
 Christianity offers a noble leader who defeated even death, a freeman’s choice between good and evil, and a hero’s reward for the steadfast.

-The format of the well-known Alpha Course is good: each week there is a free meal (make sure it is well presented and substantial), followed by a talk about an aspect of the Christian faith (in person or onscreen), then a chance for nonbelievers present to discuss the talk with Christians at their table.
+The format of the well-known Alpha Course is good: each week there is a free meal (it should be well presented and substantial), followed by a talk about an aspect of the Christian faith (in person or onscreen), then a chance for nonbelievers who are present to discuss the talk with Christians at their table.
 No believer who comes across as odd should be involved.
 The Alpha DVDs themselves include all of Christianity, but they underplay the need for personal repentance and they skew the Trinity toward the Holy Spirit.
 Christianity Explored is a better course, or the presentations can be given by accomplished speakers in the church.

 Secular people suppose that the history of Western civilisation discredits Christianity.
 Their view is roughly that the past was Christian, the present is secular, the present is better than the past, so Christianity is false.
 In fact, many secular people are not so much against the gospel as against the church – specifically, they are against politicised churches, because of the role that such churches have played in the past.
-They have a point, for politics is about law and control, whereas Christianity is about grace contrasted with law (as Paul made clear).
+They have a point, for politics is about law and control, whereas Christianity is about grace contrasted with law, and about personal change in a way one canot do for oneself.
 Explain that the Bible does not call the church to engage in politics – the church is not ancient Israel – and explain that the church you advocate has no hierarchy to liaise with the authorities.
 (In democracies, Christians may be involved in politics like anybody else; if they hold power, they should not use it to coerce others into religious practices – see Matthew 10:14.)
-This message overcomes the main objection to church without denying that institutional churches contain many genuine believers.
+This message overcomes the main secular objection to church without denying that institutional churches contain many genuine believers.

-If you preach the true gospel then the church which grows out of your preaching will have a good barrier against heresy.
-Secular blessing of the flesh is filtered out by the authentic gospel.
+If you preach the true gospel then the resulting church will have a good barrier against heresy.
 The gospel presentation can be followed by a testimony from a man whose life has been turned round by Jesus Christ.
 (People cannot argue with a testimony.)
-Do not reverse the order of gospel, then testimony, because people should convert for reasons of truth and conscience, not to be made happy; truth belongs to God, emotions to humans.
-Persons who convert for the wrong reasons weaken the church and are likely to fall away if their lives become difficult.
+Do not reverse the order of gospel followed by testimony, because people should convert for reasons of truth and conscience, and to please God, not for their own sake to enjoy heaven or avoid hell.
+Persons who convert for selfish reasons are likely to fall away if their lives become difficult.

 Muslims in your audience will revere Jesus because the Quran speaks well of him, but it also denies that he was divine and that he actually died on the cross, negating the Atonement.
 Point out his authority to forgive sins, and that his followers preferred death to denial of what they had seen at his crucifixion and after.
 Be clear that Jesus was willingly martyred for those he loved; he chose to die (John 10:18) rather than being overpowered, and by coming back to life he proved himself more powerful than death.
 Whereas secular people need to hear of God’s judgement, Muslims need to hear of God’s grace, for there is no assurance of salvation in Islam.
 Islam is a reverent religion and Muslims wash before prayer, so point out that Christ washes the inside too (1 John 1:9).
 Muslims believe that the gospel (the injil) was altered to assert His divinity and death; if this point comes up in questions, indicate the unanimity of the earliest surviving Christian manuscripts that he was divine and died on the cross, and ask for the who, when, where and why of such changes.
 If you are told that Muslim scholars have settled these questions, suggest that the speaker owes it to himself or herself to verify the claim.
+Speak about ‘the one Creator God’, and avoid the name ‘Allah’.
 Remember that most Muslims are from a culture in which dialogue proceeds with greater courtesy than in our own.
+They also find the situation here confusing, because our constitution and Established church suggest that Britain is a Christian country, and over half of Britons say they are Christian.
+No wonder Muslims think Christians are immoral!
+Christians must tell Muslims that they share their disgust at the effects of secular humanism, and that what is visible in society is the effect of turning from the gospel, not toward it.

 Take questions at a point of your choosing, not the audience’s.
 Here are some frequently asked questions with links to their answers: